Fraud in electronic commerce in Latin America

 E-commerce fraud is a criminal activity that involves using Internet services or programs to deceive or take advantage of other people or companies that carry out online transactions.

-There are different ways to commit this type of fraud, such as using false or stolen credit card information, requesting fraudulent refunds, taking over other people's accounts, or making purchases with false identities.
+There are different ways to commit this type of fraud, such as using false or stolen credit card information, requesting fraudulent refunds, taking over other people's accounts or making purchases under false identities.

-E-commerce fraud negatively impacts merchants, customers, banks and payment platforms, causing financial loss and reputational damage.
+E-commerce fraud negatively impacts merchants, customers, banks and payment platforms, causing financial losses and reputational damage.

-Mexico is the country with the highest risk of eCommerce fraud, over countries like Brazil and Russia, since the growth of this crime is 72% per year, which represents an increase three times faster than that of electronic commerce itself.
+Mexico is the country with the highest risk of eCommerce fraud, ahead of countries such as Brazil and Russia, as the growth of this crime is 72% per year, which represents an increase three times faster than e-commerce itself.

-Although there are several similarities between other countries and Mexico when carrying out some type of fraud, countries like Argentina have exactly imitated eCommerce fraud in Mexico, as they always seek to obtain products that are easy to sell, high in demand and high costs; that is, products that can be easily sold and that give the fraudster a good profit.
+Although there are several similarities between other countries and Mexico when it comes to committing some type of fraud, countries like Argentina have exactly imitated Mexico's eCommerce fraud, as they always seek to obtain products that are easy to sell, in high demand and at high cost; that is, products that can be easily sold and that provide the fraudster with a good profit.

-Within Latin America, Brazil leads e-commerce sales, with 36.3% of the market, and Mexico is close with 24% ; In addition, it has also experienced an annual e-commerce retail sales growth rate of 16.3%, surpassing Brazil's growth rate of 12.2%.
+Within Latin America, Brazil leads e-commerce sales with 36.3% of the market, with Mexico close behind with 24% ; it has also experienced an annual e-commerce retail sales growth rate of 16.3%, outpacing Brazil's growth rate of 12.2%.

-“With more data breaches, increasingly savvy scammers, and new payment alternatives, online retailers need to know their risks, especially considering that fraud has the potential to cost merchants more than 7.5% of their current revenue.” commented Victor Islas, Country Manager of ClearSale Mexico.
+“With more data breaches, increasingly clever fraudsters and new payment alternatives, online retailers need to be aware of their risks, especially considering that fraud has the potential to cost merchants more than 7.5% of their current revenue,” said Victor Islas, Country Manager of ClearSale Mexico.

 Apps you need when opening your e-commerce

-These figures are alarming since during the Buen Fin in Mexico, the states with the highest fraud attempts were the State of Mexico, Mexico City, Veracruz and Jalisco.
+These figures are alarming since during the Buen Fin in Mexico, the states with the highest number of attempted fraud were the State of Mexico, Mexico City, Veracruz and Jalisco.

-Clearsale , in addition to identifying these states with the greatest fraudulent activity in e-commerce, also found that some of the products most sought after by fraudsters are high-end cell phones, 40 to 50 inch screens, video game consoles, tennis brand name, alcoholic beverages, perfumes and washing machines.
+Clearsale , in addition to identifying these states with the highest fraudulent activity in e-commerce, also found that some of the products most sought after by fraudsters are high-end cell phones, 40 to 50-inch screens, video game consoles, brand-name tennis shoes, alcoholic beverages, perfumes, and washing machines.

-With 2022 approaching, and global online sales expected to reach up to $4 trillion by 2025, merchants need to start innovating their security to stay one step ahead of fraudsters.
+As 2022 approaches, with global online sales expected to reach up to $4 trillion by 2025, merchants need to start innovating their security to stay one step ahead of fraudsters.

 How to avoid fraud in e-commerce

-For this reason, we share some actions that you can take into account within your company to prevent your online business from being affected:
+For this reason, we share with you some actions that you can take into account within your company to prevent your online business from being affected:

 Avoid chargebacks

 Currently, Mexico has the highest percentage of online fraud in the world at 3%.
-In the first quarter of 2021 alone, Condusef registered 628,132 chargebacks on debit card operations in the country, which represented more than 15 million dollars (323 million pesos) that online businesses had to absorb.
+In the first quarter of 2021 alone, Condusef recorded 628,132 chargebacks on debit card transactions in the country, which represented more than 15 million dollars (323 million pesos) that online merchants had to absorb.

-Chargebacks are expensive, because for every dollar ($20 MXN) of chargeback, sellers lose $2.50 ($55 MXN) in time, fees, physical goods and shipping costs, which can stop your online business.
+Chargebacks are costly, as for every $1 ($20 MXN) chargeback, sellers lose $2.50 ($55 MXN) in time, fees, physical goods, and shipping costs, which can bring your online business to a standstill.

 What is PPC and what is it used for?